meetkabeershah/meetkabeershah.github.io/_posts/2015-9-16-HelloWorld.md

 title: Hello world!
 ---

 My name is Zameer, an (ab)normal dev from [the city of dreams](http://www.incredibleindia.org/travel/destination/mumbai/mumbai-introduction).
 For some *personal* reasons I dopped out from [my last school](http://www.nmims.edu/).
+A lot of my friends sent me farewell emails.

 One day, I was going through the [farewell](http://www.quickmeme.com/meme/3u9r00) emails I received from my friends.
 I started re-reading this part of an email: